NaturalIntelligence/fast-xml-parser/docs/v4/Security.md

 - Don't let user to inject any malicious code or information
 - Don't leak any sensitive information like server detail, user data, app data etc.

+---

+v6 is an experimental release and has no impact on main app.
+This might be separated soon.
+Vulenrability on this might not be accepted.